-In 2005, the Company introduced a second generation female condom, FC2, which had been developed to:
+In 2005, the Company completed development of a second generation female condom, FC2, which was intended to:

 - 1. Expand access to female-initiated prevention by offering a more affordable product

 - 2. Increase HIV/AIDS prevention

 - 3. Lower health care costs

 - 4. Increase gross margins